ankevdv/inspirationblog/src/post/post2.md

 ---
 title: Ben Grandgenett
 ondertitel: A Brooklyn-based graphic designer and art director.
+description: Ben Grandgenett is a graphic designer and art director now based in Brooklyn.
+He is currently the Art Director of The New York Times Magazine.
-description: A Brooklyn-based graphic designer and art director.
+overviewtitel: Ben Grandgenett, a Brooklyn-based graphic designer and art director.
 button: READ MORE
 datum: 9 Oct 2020
 date: 2020-09-10